BioPAL/BioPAL/README.md

 ## Run the processor for users
 *NOTE: The run procedure here described is ready but not usable yet: it will be available once installation procedure described in "BioPAL package installation into the created environment" will be ready*.

-1. Set the `inputs/Input_File.xml` as desired
+1. Set the `inputs/Input_File.xml` as desired, the `dataset_query` section is already filled with default L1C_date and geographic_boundaries_polygon, to be used with the DEMO DataSet from ESA.
-2. Set the AGB, FH, TOMO_FH xml configurations present in `biopal/conf folder` as desired
+2. Set the AGB, FH, FD, TOMO_FH configuration sections present in `biopal/conf/Configuration_File.xml` as desired (default configuration parameters alreasy present)
 3. In a conda command window, type the following instruction, which activates the biopal environment:

         conda activate biopal